Infosys/Infosys-Responsible-AI-Toolkit/responsible-ai-privacy/README.md

 Before running the application:

 Note: We are currently working on anonymizing PDF content, which will be available in the next release.
-Please comment out the PDF anonymize router (from privacy.service.pdf_service import PDFService) and the privacy file anonymize router (@fileRouter.post('/privacy-files/anonymize')) with its respective import statements (i.e., linenumber 1319-1384 and 1546-1621 in [privacy_router.py](https://github.com/Infosys/Infosys-Responsible-AI-Toolkit/blob/master/responsible-ai-privacy/responsible-ai-privacy/src/privacy/routing/privacy_router.py) file), also comment the [pdf_service.py] file (https://github.com/Infosys/Infosys-Responsible-AI-Toolkit/blob/master/responsible-ai-privacy/responsible-ai-privacy/src/privacy/service/pdf_service.py).
+Please comment out the PDF anonymize router (from privacy.service.pdf_service import PDFService) and the privacy file anonymize router (@fileRouter.post('/privacy-files/anonymize')) with its respective import statements (i.e., linenumber 1319-1384 and 1546-1621 in [privacy_router.py](https://github.com/Infosys/Infosys-Responsible-AI-Toolkit/blob/master/responsible-ai-privacy/responsible-ai-privacy/src/privacy/routing/privacy_router.py) file), also comment the [pdf_service.py](https://github.com/Infosys/Infosys-Responsible-AI-Toolkit/blob/master/responsible-ai-privacy/responsible-ai-privacy/src/privacy/service/pdf_service.py)file.

 Once we have completed all the aforementioned steps, we can start the service.